 Leaving my gift at the altar until that issue is resolved demonstrates the importance of this action.
 God wants me to be right with my fellow believers before coming to worship him.
 Until conflicts between us are resolved, worship for both of us will be hindered.
 Reconciliation and forgiveness are very important for us as believers.

 “Settle matters quickly with your adversary who is taking you to court.
 Do it while you are still together on the way, or your adversary may hand you over to the judge, and the judge may hand you over to the officer, and you may be thrown into prison.
 Truly I tell you, you will not get out until you have paid the last penny.Matthew 5:25-26 NIV

-There is a price to be paid for failing to settle conflict.
+There is a price to be paid for failing to settle a conflict.
 It may be an internal cost like grief or sorrow.
-Or it may be external in the form of a legal judgement, job loss, or other loss.
+Or it may be external in the form of a legal judgment, job loss, or other loss.
 So, if it is possible to resolve the conflict without compromising your faith, do so without delay.
 Not only to avoid the penalty, but also out of reverence for God.